 Both your pay and opportunities increase with the BSN degree.
 A nursing school graduate with a BSN might perform the same duties as other RNs, but they are often given more responsibility and have more opportunities for advancement.

-One reason that more hospitals and other employers are seeking nurses with a BSN is because a nurse’s education has a direct bearing on patient outcomes.
-Multiple studies by Linda Aiken, PhD, RN, FAAN, director of the Center for Health Outcomes and Policy Research at the University of Pennsylvania, have shown hospitals that employ larger numbers of BSN-prepared nurses have lower patient mortality rates.
+One reason that more hospitals and other employers are seeking nurses with a BSN is that a nurse’s education has a direct bearing on patient outcomes.
+Multiple studies by Linda Aiken, Ph.D., RN, FAAN, director of the Center for Health Outcomes and Policy Research at the University of Pennsylvania, have shown hospitals that employ larger numbers of BSN-prepared nurses have lower patient mortality rates.